Proper Novell Drive Usage

 Place all college related work on network drives.
 They are called by all letters from H to V. For most campus work, they are called by S, H, P, V, N, and T. The letters W to Z are reserved for the network operating system.
 On most stations these will not appear.
 The H drive is for college related work that is not ready to be shared with others or is to be held secure from others and only viewed by its owner.
 It is also called the HOME folder or directory.

 NOTE: The LAN Administrator and Systems Administrator have rights over the entire system, and thus the HOME folder is not invisible to them.

-The T Drive is for temporary work, and all contents are deleted on every Sunday evening.
+The T Drive is for temporary work, and contents are deleted on an oldest data first basis to the quota limit on every Sunday evening.

 The N Drive is for certain college-wide shared work.
 Examples are leave forms.
 This is a read- only drive for most of the campus.
 It is for documents that are posted for general use.
 Being a read-only drive, only those with membership rights to save will be able to write to the drive.

 The S and V drive is the same location.
 The V drive is the campus wide shared directory.
 The S drive is a short cut to departmental folders within the V drive.
 Other drive letters (such as O) are also short cuts to specific departmental folders within the V drive.
 As stated above, those members with rights to those drives will be so informed by the LAN Administrator.